• Product Introduction

 }

-or through a Template to deploy application deployment of the Edge Functions project.
+or through the Template to deploy application Node Functions of the project.

-Under the directory ./edge-functions/api, use the following example code to create your first Edge Functions:
+Under the ./edge-functions/api directory of the project, use the following example code to create your first Edge Functions:

 export default function onRequest(context) {